The claim about humans using only 10% of their brain capacity has long been debunked.

 In fact, most parts of our brains are active almost all the time.
 It has been confirmed thanks to neuroimaging technologies, including positron emission tomography (PET) and functional magnetic resonance imaging (fMRI), which make it possible to monitor the activity of the living brain.

 However, does it mean that we cannot make more of our brains?
 Science doesn’t give a solid answer to this question simply because it still has a very poor understanding of how the human brain works and what it is actually capable of.
-The only certain thing is that brain is a very flexible organ, whose structure and organization can be influenced by external factors and altered through a number of activities.
+The only certain thing is that the brain is a very flexible organ, whose structure and organization can be influenced by external factors and altered through a number of activities.

-Till recently it was believed that the formation of new brain cells is simply impossible.
+Until recently, it was believed that the formation of new brain cells is simply impossible.
 The prevailing scientific view was that a person is born with a particular number of neurons, or brain cells, which only decreases with age.

 In the 1970s, American researcher Michael Kaplan was conducting experiments on mice, in which some had stimulating toys and exercises in their cages, and others did not.
 As a result, Kaplan found that the animals that were involved in cognitive tasks demonstrated increased brain cell growth and enhanced activity in their mature neurons.